Softmotions/iowow/README.md

 * Maximum iwkv storage file size: `512 GB (0x7fffffff80)`
 * Total size of a single key+value record must be not greater than `255Mb (0xfffffff)`

+# Prerequisites

+* Linux, macOS or FreeBSD
+* gcc or clang compiler (clang is preferred since allows code blocks API provided by this project)
+* pkgconf or pkg-config

 # Build

 ```sh